COVID restrictions ramp up as international travel from China resumes

 What are the rules for people travelling into China?

-China said on Monday it will lift its quarantine requirement for inbound travellers starting from 8 January.
+China said in December it will lift its quarantine requirement for inbound travellers starting from 8 January.
 It will also resume issuing visas for residents to travel overseas.

 This is a major step towards easing curbs on its borders, which have been largely shut since 2020.
 The rules have gradually been easing in recent weeks to facilitate both domestic and international travel.

-Hong Kong also said on Wednesday it will scrap most of its remaining COVID restrictions.
+Hong Kong also said it will scrap most of its remaining COVID restrictions.

-Online searches for flights out of China spiked on Tuesday from extremely low levels, but residents and travel agencies suggested a return to anything like normal would take some months yet, as caution prevails for now.
+Online searches for flights out of China spiked in December from extremely low levels, but residents and travel agencies suggested a return to anything like normal would take some months yet, as caution prevails for now.